bhavikbhagwani/groupprojectG30/README.md

 After this you should fill you name in and set the difficulty This difficulty manages the intelligence of the computer

-You can start/restart, change name and set difficulty anytime you want

 The previous 2 steps can be done faster by typing 'default' (play with default settings)

 After this you can roll, hold or cheat using 'roll', 'hold', or 'cheat' If you cheat, your results and stats won't be stored/recorded.
-A useful command is 'show' to show the results of you and the computer in the current game
+A useful command is 'show' to show the player's and computer's score in the current game at that current moment

 Other commands:

 rules - to see the rules and instructions of the game

-scores - to see the highscore list from the played games so far (non-cheated only)
+scores - to see the highscore list from the won games so far (non-cheated only)

 exit - exit or quits the game